ashishkpoudel/feature-flag/README.md

-# Feature Manager
+# Feature Management

-Feature Manager (also called feature toggle, feature flag) makes it easier to enable or disable feature based on specified configuration.
+Feature Management (also called feature toggle, feature flag) makes it easier to enable or disable feature based on specified configuration.

 ## Installation